dwyl/learn-to-send-email-via-google-script-html-no-server/README.md

-# Send Email from HTML Form the *Easy* Way!
+# Send Email from a *Static* HTML Form using Google Apps Mail!

-An Example of using an HTML to send an Email without a Backend Server using a Google Script - No PHP, Python, Ruby, Java, Node.js etc.
+An Step-by-Step Example of using an HTML to send an Email without a Backend Server using a Google Script - No PHP, Python, Ruby, Java, Node.js etc.

 ## Why?